leandromoreira/digital_video_introduction/README.md

 Pretty neat isn't?
 People are damm smart to come up with such solution, some [video codec uses](https://en.wikipedia.org/wiki/Context-adaptive_binary_arithmetic_coding) (or at least offers as an option) this technique.

 The idea is to lossless compress the quantized bitstream, for sure this article is missing tons of details, reasons, trade-offs and etc. But [you should learn more](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/) as a developer.
+Newer codecs are trying to use different [entropy coding algorithms like ANS.](https://en.wikipedia.org/wiki/Asymmetric_Numeral_Systems)

 > ### Hands-on: CABAC vs CAVLC
 > You can [generate two streams, one with CABAC and other with CAVLC](https://github.com/leandromoreira/introduction_video_technology/blob/master/enconding_pratical_examples.md#cabac-vs-cavlc) and **compare the time** it took to generate each of them as well as **the final size**.

 ## 6th step - bitstream format

-After we did all these steps we need to pack all these bits and its meanings.
-We need to explicitly inform the encoder about the decisions done by encoder, things like bit depth, color space, resolution, predictions info, profile, level, frame rate and etc.
+After we did all these steps we need to **pack all these compressed frames and its meanings**.
+We need to explicitly inform to the decoder about the decisions done by the encoder, things like: bit depth, color space, resolution, predictions info, profile, level, frame rate and etc.

+We're going to, superficially, study the H264 bitstream in order to have an idea

 > ### Hands-on: Inspect the H264 bitstream
 > We can [generate a single frame video](https://github.com/leandromoreira/introduction_video_technology/blob/master/enconding_pratical_examples.md#generate-a-single-frame-video) and use  [mediainfo](https://en.wikipedia.org/wiki/MediaInfo) to inspect its H264 bitstream.
 In fact, you can even see the [source code that parses h264 (AVC)](https://github.com/MediaArea/MediaInfoLib/blob/master/Source/MediaInfo/Video/File_Avc.cpp) bitstream.